How is Zeffy free?

 Create and sell DIY craft or cooking kits related to your cause or themed around current trends.
 For example, you could sell kits for making handmade greeting cards or baking special treats.
 Include instructions and materials, and promote them through your network and social media platforms.

-Peer-to-peer campaigns are always a little bit more complicated to run, but the payoff is usually worth the extra effort.
+Peer-to-peer campaigns are always a little bit more complicated to run, but the pay-off is usually worth the extra effort.
 Hold the door open for the person behind you.
-Dust the snow off someone's car in the parking lot.
 Say thank you to someone whose work often goes unnoticed.
 Random acts of kindness are an amazing way to connect your community and raise money for your cause.

 79. Interactive online map